-- 1. The minimum power trench shall have a minimum depth of fifty-four inches (54") and maximum depth of sixty inches (60") below finish grade (Conduit to be installed 48" below finish grade).
+1. The minimum power trench shall have a minimum depth of fifty-four inches (54") and maximum depth of sixty inches (60") below finish grade (Conduit to be installed 48" below finish grade).
 Including 6" of sand bedding below and above top of conduits.
 See below for bedding requirements.
 Minimum trench width shall be twenty-four inches (24"), unless otherwise noted.
 Before final backfill, IFP shall be notified when the conduit is in place.
 IFP will inspect all conduit installations before backfilling for proper depth and installation.
 Trench to be backfilled within two weeks of IFP conduit installation.
-Failure to obtain an inspection prior to backfill may result in the re-excavation of the trench. - 2.
-Minimum primary conduit depth can be reduced to eighteen inches (18") of cover below final grade through basalt or other rock upon prior approval of IFP.
+Failure to obtain an inspection prior to backfill may result in the re-excavation of the trench.

+2. Minimum primary conduit depth can be reduced to eighteen inches (18") of cover below final grade through basalt or other rock upon prior approval of IFP.
 Rigid galvanized steel (RGS) conduit shall be provided and installed by the Contractor where trench depth is less than forty-eight inches (48").
-IFP will specify the conduit size. - 3.
 IFP will specify the conduit size.

+3. IFP will specify the conduit size.
 Contact applicable IFP staff upon completion of pulling a mandrel through the conduit to ensure the conduit is free from obstructions.
-Any additional or future costs due to broken, damaged, obstructed or poorly assembled conduits will be paid by the Customer. - 4.
-IFP will provide the pole and all primary conductors, if crossing existing streets with overhead primary conductor to a pole located near the new service location.
+Any additional or future costs due to broken, damaged, obstructed or poorly assembled conduits will be paid by the Customer.

+4. IFP will provide the pole and all primary conductors, if crossing existing streets with overhead primary conductor to a pole located near the new service location.
 The Contractor shall provide and install the first length (i.e. ten feet (10') of RGS conduit) up the pole above the contractor supplied RGS elbow.
 All elbows at the base of the pole shall be a large radius three-foot (3') RGS steel.
-All conduits installed on IFP poles will be on approximately eight-inch (8") standoffs. - 5.
-If an underground road crossing is made, the Contractor will provide all conduit and will bore conduit beneath the roadway or provide a trench in which to install conduit.
-The use of high density polyethylene (HDPE) continuous conduit shall be used at select road crossing locations with prior approval from IFP.
+All conduits installed on IFP poles must be mounted on approximately eight-inch (8") standoffs, supplied by IFP.

+5. If an underground road crossing is made, the Contractor will provide all conduit and will bore conduit beneath the roadway or provide a trench in which to install conduit.
+The use of high-density polyethylene (HDPE) continuous conduit shall be used at select road crossing locations with prior approval from IFP.
 Conduit shall be Perma-Guard/UL and fittings shall be Arnco Shur-Lock II or an approved equal approved by IFP.
 IFP will inspect all conduit installations before backfilling for proper depth and installation.
-Trenches across existing roadways must also be approved by the City Public Works Department. - 6.
-A minimum of six inches (6") of sand bedding is required above and below all conduits.
+Trenches across existing roadways must also be approved by the City Public Works Department.

+6. A minimum of six inches (6") of sand bedding is required above and below all conduits.
 An IFP staff may determine that the native soil is suitable for bedding material.
 Additionally, bury/caution tape shall be buried two feet (2') above the top of conduit.
-IFP will inspect all conduit installations before backfilling for
+IFP will inspect all conduit installations before backfilling for proper depth and installation.
+Prior to cable installation, trenches must be backfilled and transformer and sectionalizing cabinet ground sleeves as well as secondary pedestals must be in place.

-- proper depth and installation.
-Prior to cable installation, trenches must be backfilled and transformer and sectionalizing cabinet ground sleeves as well as secondary pedestals must be in place. - 7.
-In all cases the Contractor shall be responsible for backfill and compaction of cable trenches and repair of street crossings.
+7. In all cases the Contractor shall be responsible for backfill and compaction of cable trenches and repair of street crossings.
 Per City standards, all electrical trenches shall be compacted to a minimum of ninety-five percent (95%) of maximum density to prevent settlement.
-Failure to properly repair the street wherein defects (e.g. settlement) appear within one (1) year will result in the City billing the responsible party for all costs incurred by the City to fix the roadway. - 8.
-A minimum of one foot (1') clearance shall be maintained between primary high voltage cable and all other utilities and service voltage cables, except at crossings (where a separation should exist to allow future repairs of either utility approximately two inches (2") minimum).
+Failure to properly repair the street wherein defects (e.g. settlement) appear within one (1) year will result in the City billing the responsible party for all costs incurred by the City to fix the roadway.